imqueue/imqueue.com/_includes/api/mq.md

 const mq = IMQ.create('MyMQ', { vendor: 'Redis' });
 ~~~

-There is no actual need to specify Redis vendor in bypassed options at the moment
+There is no actual need to specify Redis vendor in bypassed options at the moment,
 as it will be used by default, but in case you wish to inject your own
 implementation it can be done as follows: